jzmack/static_site_generator/content/projects/Airwave-SSL/index.md

 ## Why I made this

 Since we only have to update the certificates once per year, there isn't significant time savings like with my other project, the [ADGroupManager PowerShell module](/projects/ADGroupManager).
 So this one is more for the "because it's cool" factor, and at the same time, it didn't take a ton of effort to build it.
 Also, we have over a dozen AirWave servers in our fleet and I don't know, doing something a dozen times in a row gets boring.
-And hey, when it is that time of year again, it'll be super easy and take less than 5 mintutes.
+And hey, when it is that time of year again, it'll be super easy and only takes a few minutes.

 ## How it works

 The first step here is the only manual requirement, the rest of this section will go over how the Python script works with the SCP server and AirWave APIs.
-Refer to the picture above to reference.
+Refer to the picture above.

 ### Obtaining the new certificate